 Accounts receivable are considered tangible assets.
 This may seem surprising since tangible assets are the ones which can be physically present like plant and machinery, land, vehicles, buildings

-Tangible assets are the ones which have a clear value and can be easily measured.
-Hence stocks and cash are also considered as tangible assets.
+Tangible assets are the ones that have a clear value and can be easily measured.
+Hence stocks and cash are also considered tangible assets.
 For example, when a company gives goods on credit they also give a bill to be paid.
 It defines the payment period when the bill needs to be paid.
 They must legally commit to this bill.
 This commitment by the customer to your business can be considered as a tangible asset.

 Please note that tangible assets differ from intangible assets.
 They differ because intangible assets do not have physical worth.
 Intangible assets include patents, technology, goodwill, relationships, and software

-This article provides an answer to the question – Is Accounts Receivable an Asset?.
+This article provides an answer to the question – Is Accounts Receivable and Asset?.
 Here we explain the rationale behind its classification as Assets (Current Assets) with examples.
 You can learn more about Accounting from the following articles –